 Problems or faults may be reported by telephoning the call centre on 03000 41 81 81 or by filling out the online report a problem form.

 If a tree is located in a grassed or shrub area within a park or housing development it is likely to be the responsibility of Ashford Borough Council.

-Having checked the policy, if you wish to make a report or an enquiry regarding an Ashford Borough Council tree please complete a tree report/enquiry form.
+If you wish to make a report or an enquiry regarding an Ashford Borough Council tree please complete a tree report/enquiry form.